Understanding the Thresholds

 Each threshold corresponds to the traditional disciplines and fields of religious study at the Graduate Theological Union (noted in bold, and in historically Christian language).

-In 2014-2015 Starr King faculty created a series of learning outcomes for each threshold as part of its assessment study for the Association of Theological Schools.
-These learning outcomes will be used to support and document students’ progress in each threshold area.
+Starr King faculty created a series of learning outcomes for each threshold.
+These learning outcomes are used to support and document students’ progress in each threshold area.

 The eight threshold areas are: